The Incredible Hulk (1996 TV series): Season 2

-The remainder of the season saw Banner and Jennifer either team up with characters such as Doctor Strange, battle Doctor Doom once more, or participate in a fight during Jennifer's high school reunion party (where She-Hulk temporarily changed back to Jennifer).
-The episode "Mind Over Anti-Matter" features Doctor Strange and She-Hulk journeying into the mind of Bruce Banner when Banner is possessed by an evil demon alien.
+The remainder of the season saw Banner and Jennifer either team up with characters such as Doctor Strange, battle Doctor Doom once more, and participate in a fight during Jennifer's high school reunion party.
+The episode "Mind Over Anti-Matter" features Strange and She-Hulk journeying into the mind of Bruce Banner when Banner is possessed by a demonic alien.
 Banner in the process turns into a monstrous Dark Hulk.
 She-Hulk provides levity at the sorcerer's expense by referring to him as Doctor Peculiar and other variations of his name.
 The Grey Hulk's mob persona of "Mr. Fixit" surfaced for a brief appearance.

 This season won an Emmy Award for "best audio editing" for the work on the episode "The Lost Village".